Xeriscape-Network/Community-Documentation/README.md

 # Community-Documentation
 Welcome to the community documentation for The Xeriscape Network!
 This repository serves as a comprehensive resource for all things related to our community.
-It is built using [MKDocs](https://github.com/mkdocs/mkdocs) and [Material for MKDocs](https://github.com/squidfunk/mkdocs-material).
+Hosted through the GitHub Pages platform, the site makes use of a continuous integration environment to automatically build and update the site using [MKDocs](https://github.com/mkdocs/mkdocs) and [Material for MKDocs](https://github.com/squidfunk/mkdocs-material).